 Posture, grooming, appearance, and friendliness create the majority of the impression.
 These are fundamental things you should work on:

-- Dress for success – people trust people who are like themselves.
-If you’re meeting with a casual customer in a laid-back setting, dial down your wardrobe.
-If you’re headed to the corner office, opt for the more formal end of the spectrum, and always keep your clothes neat.
+- Dress for success – people trust others who are similar to them.
+If you're meeting with a casual customer in a laid-back setting, dial down your wardrobe.
+If you're headed to the corner office, opt for the more formal end of the spectrum, and always keep your clothes neat.

 - Keep your hair, beard or makeup in a decent condition – look your best.
 Ensure that you smell good and that your cologne or perfume is not overpowering.
-Keep your makeup low-key – this is not something your client should be focusing on and ensure that your hair, facial hair, and nails, are clean, cut, clipped, and manicured.
+Keep your makeup low-key – this is not something your client should be focusing on.
+Ensure that your hair, facial hair, and nails, are clean, cut, clipped, and manicured.

 You know what does not leave a trustworthy impression?
 Fidgeting.
 Moving restlessly, looking away and touching your neck or face is a natural consequence of being nervous.
 Fidgeting is seen as untrustworthy and insincere behavior.
 It’s difficult to control as a subconscious action, but becoming aware of it allows you to control it.